RemoteTechnologiesGroup/RemoteTech/guide/comp.md

 The other attitude options, which don't work with the six direction buttons, are:

 KILL
-:   this attempts to hold the ship in a fixed direction.
+:   This attempts to hold the ship in a fixed direction.
 It is useful for maintaining attitude in the middle of a sequence.

 NODE
-:   this attempts to face the direction required for the next maneuver node.
+:   This attempts to face the direction required for the next maneuver node.

 CUSTOM
-:   this attempts to keep the ship in a specific pitch, yaw, and roll, as chosen by the options below the six direction buttons.
+:   This attempts to keep the ship in a specific pitch, yaw, and roll, as chosen by the options below the six direction buttons.

 ###Executing Maneuver Nodes